Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/grantAccessToAzureSubscriptionAdditionalRoles.md

 | Backup reader role for Azure Subscription level scope.       | 4                                        |
 | Website contributor role for Azure Subscription level scope. | 15                                       |
 | Key Vault access policies for specific managed Key Vaults    | 1                                        |

-### Azure Subscription

-This a mandatory read access for Cloudneeti application to do data collection from Azure subscriptions.

 ### Backup Reader Role